Ultra-nationalist resurgence could complicate Serbia's EU path

 Hrvoje Stojic, a Zagreb-based analyst with Hypo Group Alpe Adria bank, said the strengthening of rightist parties was a regional trend, noting eurosceptic parties are in power in Poland and Hungary.

-Both the Radicals and Dveri, running in coalition with the Democratic Party of Serbia (DSS), pledge to halt privatizations, subsidize farmers and impose import duties to protect domestic producers.
+Both the Radicals and Dveri, running in coalition with the Democratic Party of Serbia (DSS), pledge to halt privatisations, subsidise farmers and impose import duties to protect domestic producers.

 Many nationalist voters are not elderly Serbs nostalgic for the old Yugoslavia, but young people who remember little of the wars that accompanied Yugoslavia's break-up.